-Memberships include classes such as Muay Thai, Pads, Technique, Heavy Bags, and Fight Camp.
+Memberships include classes such as Pads, Technique, Heavy Bags, Fight Camp, and Open Gym.

 Please find class descriptions below.

 All memberships include unlimited access to all Freestyle Muay Thai classes.

 Muay Thai Add-On for Existing Members

 6 session pass

 *NO enrollment fees, must enroll in person at FMT facility, Day passes can be shared, used at the member’s convenience and expire 1 year after purchase date.

 These classes can be an introduction to Muay Thai for some or can be a refresher course for others.
 Sessions will focus on helping build a strong foundation in fundamentals.
 Instruction will focus mainly on proper body mechanics, rhythm, footwork and balance.

 Sessions begin with a warm-up and continue with shadow-boxing and heavy bag work, Workouts range from repetitions to open rounds.
 Trainers will guide you on the correct way to use the heavy bags in order for you to get the most out of your training.
 The heavy bags can be an excellent tool to increase your conditioning and form.

 Pad sessions will give both the holder and the hitter the opportunity to find their own rhymn and balance while flowing from technique to technique.
 Sessions will include instruction on correct holds for the various types of training pads.
 Pad holding technique is very important in order for your to avoid injury and give your partner a great workout.